prepare.blog

 The real rule: If you can’t demonstrate a piece of gear’s function right now, from memory, it’s not part of your preparedness — it’s a purchase you made to feel better.

-Beyond 72 Hours: Extending Your Survival Plan to 1–2 Weeks
+Beyond 72 Hours: Extending Your Plan to 1–2 Weeks

 The classic advice is to prepare for 72 hours.
 That’s a fine starting point — and if you haven’t built one yet, start with our guide to building a 72-hour emergency kit.
 But recent events — Hurricane Katrina, the Texas ice storm, the Maui wildfires — have shown that disruptions routinely exceed three days.
 Think in terms of 7–14 days.

 Water math: At one gallon per person per day, a family of four needs 28–56 gallons for one to two weeks.
-Stored water is your first line.
+Stored water’s your first line.
 A gravity-fed filter system is your second.

 Food — calories over cuisine: